Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Identified flaws due to the 15 colors per tile limitation

-- The redness of blood may vary depending on the compromises when when juggling with palette swap, yet existing satisfying reds, my artistic perception but most of all, my laziness.
+- The redness of blood may vary depending on the compromises made when juggling with palette swap, yet existing satisfying reds, my artistic perception but most of all, my laziness.

 ## Trivias